 Through these means the Student Life Office works on establishing an atmosphere where students develop skills to be leaders, champions, and responsible citizens, and exercise their mind, body and soul in a fair and harmonious environment.

 The Athletics program plays a vital role in the academic and extracurricular life of students.
 The mission of the program is to provide sports training, education, and competition opportunities for LAU students.
-The Athletics Office oversees a wide range of sports and extra-curricular activities that are well suited for the needs of students and the LAU community as a whole.
+The Athletics Office oversees a wide range of sports and extra-curricular activities that are well suited to the needs of students and the LAU community as a whole.

 LAU Athletics also offers partial athletic scholarships to talented and deserving high school athletes and LAU awards winners.